efpl-columbia/PointClouds.jl/joss/paper.md

 # Acknowledgements

 We acknowledge the financial support from Amazon.
+Marco G. Giometto holds concurrent appointments as Assistant Professor at Columbia University and as Amazon Visiting Academic.
+This paper describes work performed at Columbia University and is not associated with Amazon.
 This material is based upon work supported by, or in part by, the Army Research Laboratory and the Army Research Office under grant number W911NF-22-1-0178.

 # References